35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 In any event BL obviously believe that they stand a better chance of getting approval if tne Mayor take the decision.
 They would alos have been encouraged in their course by the Mayor joining with

 Zonal density cap will be removed.

 ^x1 [Planning committee report](https://moderngov.southwark.gov.uk/documents/s84680/Report%20Land%20bounded%20by%20Lower%20Road%20Redriff%20Road%20Quebec%20Way%20and%20Surrey.pdf), Chapter 9, Housing and Viability, pg 5, 18/AP/1604, 25 & 30 Sept 2019

 ^x1i [GLA Stage 3 report](file:///C:/Users/grego/Documents/D-Drive%20201017/Copy%20of%20Regeneration/Southwark/Canada%20Water/s73_25AP0242/GLA/Canada_Water_Stage_3_report.docx_200326.pdf) - para 2i

+^x2 GLA Stage 3 report para 29.
+Total residential 472,000sqm, including co-living up 50,000sqm maximum co-living floorspace, according to footnote.
+Maximum student floorspace also 50,000sqm, giving total co-living/student floorspace of 100,000sm divided into total residential 472,000sqm, giving 19.12%.

 ^1ii BL pitched unconventional housing as being affordable housing in their original application, in a list including 'Southwark target rent', but also eight other different 'affordable' tenures, including 'Retirement rent', 'Shared accommodation' and 'Retired shared-equity' - Quod, Financial Viability Assesssment, Clarification Note 3, Fig 1, Nov 2018).